Oppai-Dragon/bot/README.md

 1. keyb: the value is json as a string.
 This is the keyboard that becomes visible if you write the /repeat command to the bot.
 2. nameBot: the name of the bot that you give in correspondence with the [@BotFather](https://tele.gs/botfather).
-3. proxyHost, proxyPort: requests for bot telegrams are sent through a proxy.
-If the entered proxy has stopped working, change it by finding a new one [here](http://spys.one/en/https-ssl-proxy/).
-You need an HTTP proxy.
-4. updateId, chatId, isSendMessage: the first two parameters are obtained during the operation of the bot, and the last parameter should NOT be touched.
+3. updateId, chatId, isSendMessage: the first two parameters are obtained during the operation of the bot, and the last parameter should NOT be touched.
-5. repeatN: the value is the initial number of bot retries per message.
+4. repeatN: the value is the initial number of bot retries per message.
-6. v: the version of the API used by the server.
+5. v: the version of the API used by the server.
 Methods change with versions over time, so it’s better not to touch this value.
-7. lastMsg, repeatMsg, helpMsg, testMsg: all fields that end in -Msg serve only to simplify so as not to clog the code.
+6. repeatMsg, helpMsg: all fields that end in -Msg serve only to simplify so as not to clog the code.
-   - lastMsg: this is just the last message sent.
    - repeatMsg: This is a message that is sent in response to the /repeat command.
    - helpMsg: This is a message that is sent in response to the /help command.
-   - testMsg: This is the message that the user receives in case of failure of the language test.
-Due to a certain design of queries, not all characters are successfully packed and unpacked, so the user may receive an indistinct answer.
-The language test checks which language the message is written in, you can only write in Russian, the symbol No. is also Russian.
-Or only in English, using any other characters.
-8. logLevel: During the execution of the program, on the passage of key and not only moments, logs will be sent to the console.
+7. logLevel: During the execution of the program, on the passage of key and not only moments, logs will be sent to the console.
 Only 4 levels: DEBUG, INFO, WARNING, ERROR.
    - DEBUG is the most insignificant.
    - INFO - reports on key points.
    - WARNING - warns of possible errors.